In case you've not yet made the switch over to Lab Spaces, here's what I wrote earlier today:

 It's because I need your help.

 While I'm totally loving my new digs over at LabSpaces, I'm looking around my blog page and, well, the walls are a little bare.
 When I was setting things up I noticed that I could upload a banner, and I'd be lying if I told you I immediately knew what that meant.
-But now that I
+But now that I do know what a banner is, I totally want one!
+I feel like it could really tie the room together.

 And here's where you come in!
 If you design a banner for me, I will love you forever.
 Just follow these simple rules: